-- the sender or its informational processing system inhibits the ability of LHC to print or store the electronic application; - the underwriting application is not submitted in Excel format, is incomplete, or has been unlocked/copied/tampered with; - the application is not in a form capable of being processed by LHC's system; - an applicant does not create a unique ID and password or provide a valid email address.
+• the sender or its informational processing system inhibits the ability of LHC to print or store the electronic application;

+- the underwriting application is not submitted in Excel format, is incomplete, or has been unlocked/copied/tampered with; - the application is not in a form capable of being processed by LHC's system; - an applicant does not create a unique ID and password or provide a valid email address.

-The Applicant must include evidence that a Public Notice was published in a local newspaper having general circulation in the city, town, township or municipality of the proposed development area AND in the official journal of the local governing authority three (3) separate times within six (6) weeks of final application submission.
-Proof must be also submitted in the application, including delivery receipt, that the applicant has submitted correspondence regarding the application to the Mayor and the Chair or President of the local governing authority where the project is located.
+Community Notification: The Applicant must include evidence that a Public Notice was published in a local newspaper having general circulation in the city, town, township or municipality of the proposed development area AND in the official journal of the local governing authority three (3) separate times within six (6) weeks of final application submission.
+The notice must be published in the legal section of the paper and may not be published only in the online edition of the newspaper.
+The Applicant must provide evidence of the notification by documentation of certified mailing receiptsProof must be also submitted in the application, including delivery receipt, that the applicant has submitted correspondence regarding the application to the Mayor and the Chair or President of the local governing authority where the project is located.
+Please note that notifications sent via email, will NOT be accepted.